-MMT was founded in 1976 by marine biologist Ola Oskarsson, pursuing his dream using a small skiff to investigate the sea.
+Pursuing his dream, he used a small skiff to investigate the sea.
 The focus soon turned to bathymetry, geophysics and survey software integration.

-Back then MMT was better known as ‘Dykfoto’ and was the creation of marine biologist Ola Oskarsson.
-A couple of years later, he developed the first PX-based positioning software and a navigation software program called Aron.
+Back then MMT was better known as ‘Dykfoto’.
+Ola Oskarsson developed the first PX-based positioning software and a navigation software program called Aron.

-Dykfoto expanded to MMT AB (limited company) and moved to new location in Nya Varvet, at the port entrance of Gothenburg, Sweden.
+Dykfoto expanded to Marin Mätteknik AB (later MMT) and moved to a new location at Nya Varvet, close to the port entrance of Gothenburg, Sweden.

 The first shallow water multibeam system EM3000 was purchased.

-MMT and Deep Sea Production find the DC3 aircraft lost during the Cold War.
+After a long search, MMT and Deep Sea Production found the DC3 aircraft lost during the Cold War.

-The first offshore DP1 research vessel, Franklin, was purchased and is still part of our expanding fleet today.
+The first offshore DP1 survey vessel, Franklin, was purchased and is still part of our expanding fleet through charter.

-MMT started seabed investigations for the Nord Stream Project in the Baltic Sea.
-The company grew from 50 to 220 persons when the project finished in 2011.
+MMT started seabed investigations for the Nord Stream Project in the Baltic Sea, resulting in a company growth from 50 to 220 employees.

-Ola Oskarsson became the Entrepreneur of the Year, organised by Ernst & Young, who then went on to generously share his award with his staff.
-This year MMT also saw the merger with the British company NetSurvey Ltd, following a successful 6 years of cooperation.
+Ola Oskarsson became the Ernst & Young award winner for Entrepreneur of the Year.
+Ola generously shared this award with all MMT personnel.
+This year MMT also saw the merger with the British company NetSurvey Ltd, following a successful six years of cooperation

 The official start of the development of the fast flying Surveyor Interceptor (SROV) which is a 50/50 ownership between MMT and Reach Subsea.
 This was also the starting point for the cooperation between the two companies.